electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-4. Unassign your pre-production devices in order to reuse them in your other projects.
+4. Unassign your pre-production devices in order to reuse them in your other Projects.

 ```
 > impt dg unassign --dg MyPreProductionDG